IvanTroshka/homebridge-broadlink-lb1-local/README.md

 Packaging may vary between sellers.
 The definitive compatibility check is discovery reporting **device class `lb1` and devtype `0x60C8`**.

+Other BroadLink bulb revisions are currently unverified and should not be considered supported until confirmed on real hardware.

 ## Features

 - HomeKit `Lightbulb` accessory